 5.9.2.
 What is Aldrin looking at?

 Leaving conspiracy theories aside for a moment, all this cross-checking reveals a nice detail: in AS11-40-5875, Aldrin isn’t staring into nothingness, but he’s looking into the camera.
-This is clearly noticeable in the enlarged detail views shown below: the outlines of Aldrin’s face are clearly identifiable, and so is the white path of the “Snoopy cap”, the soft cap that contained the astronaut’s headset and microphones for radio communications.
+This is clearly noticeable in the enlarged detail views shown in Figure 5.9-9: the outlines of Aldrin’s face are clearly identifiable, and so is the white path of the “Snoopy cap”, the soft cap that contained the astronaut’s headset and microphones for radio communications.

 Figure 5.9-9.
 Aldrin salutes the flag and then turns to the camera in these details from photos AS11-40-5874 and 5875.